matloff/regtools/inst/MLOverview.md

 where presumably &beta;<sub>3</sub> < 0.

 We may even include a height X age product term, allowing for interactions.
 Polynomials of degree 3 and so on could also be considered.
+The choice of degree is a hyperparameter.

 This would seem nonlinear, but that would be true only in the sense of being nonlinear in age.
 But it is still linear in the